osygroup/Banque_Misr_DevOps_Engineer_Exercise/README.md

 The voting app's stack can be deployed on Docker locally with the use of docker-compose, and also on kubernetes using Github Workflows.

+Requirements for local deployment:
+- Install Docker
+- Install Kubectl

 ## Deployment on Docker

-### To deploy the app on Docker locally, clone this repo on your machine:
+To deploy the app on Docker locally, clone this repo on your machine:

 git clone [https://github.com/Azure-Samples/azure-voting-app-redis.git](https://github.com/osygroup/Banque_Misr_DevOps_Engineer_Exercise.git)